 Speeding Bans & Consequences

 Speeding Offences attract between 3 to 6 penalty points and a fine.
 In cases of excessive speed a period of disqualification can be imposed and, where the speed is grossly excessive, a driver can be prosecuted for dangerous driving which carries a mandatory minimum disqualification of 12 months.

 Whether you have triggered a speed camera or been stopped by the police a speeding offence will be dealt with either by Fixed Penalty or by a court appearance.
 How your case is dealt with will largely depend on the alleged speed and the number of existing penalty points on your licence.
 If a fixed penalty is not accepted a Citation/Summons to attend court will be issued.

 An alternative to a fixed penalty or court appearance is the opportunity to attend a Speed Awareness Course.
 Although widely available in England these courses are seldom offered in Scotland as an alternative to prosecution.

 Prosecuting Speeding Cases

 Prosecuting a speeding case in Scotland is a relatively complex and technical affair.
-In Scotland there must be corroborated evidence.
+In Scotland, there must be corroborating evidence.
 This usually comes from the two police officers who stopped the driver.
 In short, the police will give evidence about the speed limit in force, the speed of the motor vehicle in question, the identity of the driver and how the alleged speed was measured.
 Where a conviction is sought for an exact speed there must be reliable evidence that the speed measuring device was working properly.